GAM-team/GAM/wiki/Classroom-Courses.md

 By default, when course work is assigned to individual students, the student IDs are displayed in multiple indexed columns.
 Use options `showstudentsaslist [<Boolean>]` and `delimiter <Character>` to display the student IDs is a single column as a delimited list.

+With `print course-work`, any materials are all output on one row/line as a repeating item with the other course fields.
+When `oneitemperrow` is specified, each material is output on a separate row/line with the other course fields.
+This simplifies processing the materials in the CSV file with subsequent Gam commands.

 Use the `countsonly` option to display the number of course works in a course but not their details.